lionelvillard/knative-functions/proxies/nodejs/README.md

 # Knative Eventing Function

-This sidecar simplifies writing Node.js [Knative Eventing Functions](https://github.com/knative/eventing/blob/master/docs/spec/interfaces.md#callable).
+This proxy simplifies writing Node.js [Knative Eventing Functions](https://github.com/knative/eventing/blob/master/docs/spec/interfaces.md#callable).

 It is designed:
 - to be used as a base image for [kone](https://github.com/ibm/kone) to eliminate lots of boilerplace code.